-My mission is to be playful with not knowing.
-I’m interested in spontaneity and creativity and experimenting with how these natural human processes can lead to social change.
+My mission is to be playful with not knowing and I’m interested in spontaneity and creativity and experimenting with how these natural human processes can lead to social change.

 I have worked in industry for almost 25 years on both sides of the fence as a global Senior Leadership and Organisation Development Director for a large multi-national blue-chip and as an independent working in a large range of sectors from pharmaceuticals to digital, from telecoms to transportation, from retail to local authorities, from academia to third sector.
 My work has taken me to various places in the UK and Europe as well as trips to the US, India, the Middle East and Asia.
 My work is heavily informed by gestalt psychology, the complexity sciences and creative practices such as performance improvisation, art therapy and masks.
 Since 2013 I have worked with a wide variety of people at the following organisations: